-Did you know your Arkansas food stamps card
+Did you know your Arkansas food stamps card can also do this?!

 Got Arkansas EBT?

 Buy seeds, gift baskets and more!
 You might be surprised what the food stamps law authorizes you to buy with your food stamps funds!

 Amazon offers discounted Amazon Prime memberships for customers who receive EBT or Medicaid benefits!
 You’ll need to verify that you receive food stamps or Medicaid to get this incredible price.

 Internet for just $5 per month?!
 We’ve found a series of low income Internet discounts from providers like Comcast, CenturyLink, AT&T, Cox Communications and more!
 Click here to learn how to get discounted Internet services!

 Student loans feature special repayment programs for low income borrowers.
 You could have your student loans completely forgiven after 20 years of on-time, ZERO dollar payments!
 Get the details on these low income student loan repayment plans here!

 Summer food service provides free meals for all children ages 18 and under during the summer months.